openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

    \sigma = \sqrt{\frac{\sum_{n-15}^{n-3}(x_n-\mu)^2}{13}}

-where, :math:`x` is the productivity and :math:`n` is the year of analysis.
+where :math:`x` is the productivity and :math:`n` is the year of analysis.

 The mean productivity of the current period is given as: